 This section describes cases of infectious syphilis among people who identify as Aboriginal.
-Among the nearly 200,000 Aboriginal persons living in BC, approximately 66% are First Nations, 30% are Métis, and fewer than 5% are Inuit or of other Aboriginal identity.
-16
+Among the nearly 200,000 Aboriginal persons living in BC, approximately 66% are First Nations, 30% are Métis, and fewer than 5% are Inuit or of other Aboriginal identity.19

-Since 2004, the percentage of infectious syphilis cases in BC residents that were reported among Aboriginal Peoples has been decreasing.
-The percentage of infectious syphilis cases among Aboriginal Peoples decreased from 5.7% (21 cases) in 2012 to 3.9% (22 cases) in 2013 (Figure 32).
-In comparison, Aboriginal Peoples represent about 5% of the general BC population.17 While numbers are small, Aboriginal women in BC are disproportionately represented among all female infectious syphilis cases (3 cases or 15.0% of all female cases in 2013).
+Since 2005, the percentage of infectious syphilis cases in BC residents that were reported among Aboriginal peoples has been decreasing.
+In 2014, the percentage of infectious syphilis cases among Aboriginal peoples decreased to 2.9% (16 cases) from 3.9% (22 cases) in 2013 (Table 32).
+In comparison, Aboriginal peoples represent about 5% of the general BC population.20 While numbers are small, Aboriginal women in BC are disproportionately represented among all female infectious syphilis cases (2 cases or 8.3% of all female cases in 2014).

-The rate of infectious syphilis among First Nations people in BC decreased from 2005 to 2010, but has increased moderately since 2010 (Figure 35).
-The rate increased from 13.2 (18 cases) in 2012 to 15.1 (21 cases) per 100,000 population in 2013, with the increase occurring predominantly among males.
-Due to limitations in the availability of population estimates it is not possible to calculate comparable rates for Métis and Inuit peoples.
-(See Technical Appendix for further details about the classification of ethnicity for syphilis cases and calculation of incidence for First Nations population.)
+Consistent with overall provincial trends, the rate of infectious syphilis among First Nations people in BC has increased since 2010 (Figure 35).
+The rate decreased in 2014 to 11.4 (16 cases) from 15.1 (21 cases) per 100,000 population in 2013.
+Due to limitations in the availability of population estimates of Métis and Inuit peoples, it is not possible to calculate comparable rates.
+(See Technical Appendix for further details about the classification of ethnicity for syphilis cases and First Nations population estimates.)

-35. Infectious syphilis case reports among First Nations people in BC by gender, 2004 to 2013
+35. Infectious syphilis case reports among First Nations people in BC by gender, 2005 to 2014

-$Rates\ based\ on\ First\ Nations\ population\ estimates\ from\ Aboriginal\ Affairs\ and\ Northern\ Development\ Canada\ (AANDC)$
+Rates based on First Nations population estimates from Aboriginal Affairs and Northern Development Canada (AANDC)